microsoft/vcpkg-docs/vcpkg/produce/test-registry-ports-gha.md

 your ports, you invest in setting up a binary cache and an asset cache for your GitHub Action workflows.

 A binary cache provides the most benefit for CI scenarios by ensuring that unmodified packages aren't rebuilt on every CI run.
-An asset cache mirrors artifacts downloaded for your packages during a run and uses the cached artifacts in subsequent runs; an asset cache can help mitigate issues where upstream is unreliable, for example, a broken download URL.
+An asset cache mirrors artifacts downloaded for your packages during a run and uses the cached artifacts in subsequent runs.
+It can also help mitigate issues where the upstream repository is unreliable: for example, a broken download URL.

 For detailed instructions on how to set up these caches read our [binary caching](../consume/binary-caching-github-actions-cache.md) and [asset